back to homepage

 09:00–10:30

-House of Commons Debate [Empowering Communities]
+House of Commons Debate [Empowering Communities] (GYM T1)

 First debate | The funders’ demand for evidence and impact metrics: a means to increase success and effectiveness or a hurdle for local and grassroots initiatives?